MichaelSail4499/cybereventthree/README.md

 You will receive the zip file `tables_xp_free_fast`.
 Extract `tables_xp_free_fast` into its own directory and put it in a location you know you will find it.

-Now, create two text files: `PreLANPasswords.txt` and `PostLANPasswords.txt` and put those files in an easily accessible location.
-Paste any set of your own passwords into the `PreHashPasswords.txt` file.
+Now, create two text files: `preLANPasswords.txt` and `postLANPasswords.txt` and put those files in an easily accessible location.
+Paste any set of your own passwords into the `preHashPasswords.txt` file.

 Now, go to **[Tobtu Hash Generator](https://tobtu.com/lmntlm.php)** online and paste your passwords into it.
 After selecting `Generate Passwords`, you will retrieve LM Hashes, which will be inserted into the `PostHashPasswords.txt` file: